syncfusion-content/maui-docs/MAUI/Backdrop/migration.md

 # Migrate from Xamarin.Forms SfBackdropPage to .NET MAUI SfBackdropPage

-To make the migration from the [Xamarin SfBackdropPage](https://www.syncfusion.com/xamarin-ui-controls/xamarin-backdrop) to `.NET MAUI SfBackdropPage` easier, most of the APIs from the Xamarin SfBackdropPage were kept in the .NET MAUI SfBackdropPage.
+To migrate from the [Xamarin SfBackdropPage](https://www.syncfusion.com/xamarin-ui-controls/xamarin-backdrop) to `.NET MAUI SfBackdropPage` easier, most of the APIs from the Xamarin SfBackdropPage were kept in the .NET MAUI SfBackdropPage.
 However, to maintain the consistency of API naming in the .NET MAUI SfBackdropPage, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Initialize control